JustinMul/tweeter/README.md

 # Tweeter Project

+## Project Purpose

-This project was created with the purpose of creating the front end of a twitter like website.
+Creating the front end functionality of a twitter like website.

 The site was built to be responsive to the brower size of the user and updates in real time.